 We recommend using a 45-degree angle to start with regardless of the position that you choose.
 As you get used to holding it for four minutes, you can slowly start to make your way into the 90-degree angle that the inversion method calls for.

-Again, do this every night for seven days straight.
+Again, do the inversion method every night for seven days straight.
 Try not to skip any days if possible.

 If you find that your hair is way too oily by day three of four, then feel free to co-wash your hair with conditioner.
 Do not use shampoo because it could cause you to dry your hair out and completely negate any progress that you’ve had so far.

 There you have it!
-It’s as simple as that.
+The inversion method is as simple as that.

 Once the week is up, feel free to shampoo and conditioner hair per usual.

-Because you are literally causing blood to rush to the top of your head, it is not wise to make this a long- term habit.
-In fact, it is highly recommended that you only do this for a maximum of 7 days at a time and only once a month.
+Because you are literally causing blood to rush to the top of your head, it is not wise to make the inversion method a long- term habit.
+In fact, it is highly recommended that you only perform the inversion method for a maximum of 7 days at a time and only once a month.

 Do not try to the inversion method for natural hair more than once every three weeks.
 If you do, then there is a chance that your body will adapt to the blood flow going to your head and then you will not get good results.